Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 How do I verify title and ownership history in Bristol right now?

-The official registry you should use to verify title and ownership history in Bristol is HM Land Registry, which holds the legal record of who owns each registered property in England and Wales.
+The official source to verify title and ownership history in Bristol is HM Land Registry, supported by the title register, title plan and solicitor searches.

-The key document to request is the official title register, which shows the current registered owner, the property description, any charges such as mortgages, and any restrictions or notices affecting the title.
+The key title document to request is the official Land Registry title register, because it shows the registered owner, tenure, charges, restrictions and key rights.

 You will find here the list of classic mistakes people make when buying a property in Bristol.